SAP/spartacus-docs/_pages/dev/components/customizing-cms-components.md

 ]
 ```

 These guards run on every CMS page route.
-If all emit `true`, `CmsPageGuard` logic executes.
-If any emit `false` or a `UrlTree`, `CmsPageGuard` logic is skipped, and navigation is blocked or redirected.
+If all guards emit `true`, then the `CmsPageGuard` logic executes.
+If any guard emits `false` or a `UrlTree`, then the `CmsPageGuard` logic is skipped, and navigation is blocked or redirected.

-CAUTION: Use CMS-mapping driven guards rather than global ones when possible.
-Global logic runs on every page change, potentially affecting performance.
-Opt for CMS-mapping driven guards if the logic isn't applicable to every CMS page route.
+**Note:** When possible, use guards that are driven by CMS mapping instead of global guards.
+Global logic runs on every page change, which can potentially affect performance.
+Instead, use guards that are driven by CMS mapping if the logic is not applicable to every CMS page route.

 ## Controlling Server-Side Rendering